pytorch/benchmark/README.md

 different torch versions can be benchmarked.

 ### Using Pre-built Packages
-We support Python 3.7+, and 3.8 is recommended.
+We support Python 3.8+, and 3.10 is recommended.
 Conda is optional but suggested.
-To start with Python 3.8 in conda:
+To start with Python 3.10 in conda:
 ```
 # Using your current conda environment:
-conda install -y python=3.8
+conda install -y python=3.10

 # Or, using a new conda environment:
-conda create -n torchbenchmark python=3.8
+conda create -n torchbenchmark python=3.10
 conda activate torchbenchmark
 # We depend on git lfs tool to store minimal input dataset such as images and annotations.
 # The total size of input dataset is ~20 MB
 conda install -y git-lfs
 ```

-If you are running NVIDIA GPU tests, we support CUDA 11.3+, and use CUDA 11.6 as default:
+If you are running NVIDIA GPU tests, we support CUDA 11.7+, and use CUDA 11.7 as default:
 ```
-conda install -y -c pytorch magma-cuda116
+conda install -y -c pytorch magma-cuda117
 ```

-Then install pytorch, torchtext, and torchvision using conda:
+Then install pytorch, torchtext, torchvision, and torchaudio using conda:
 ```
-conda install -y pytorch torchtext torchvision torchaudio cudatoolkit=11.6 -c pytorch-nightly
+conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch-nightly -c nvidia
 ```
 Or use pip:
 (but don't mix and match pip and conda for the torch family of libs! - [see notes below](#notes))
 ```
-pip install --pre torch torchvision torchtext torchaudio -f https://download.pytorch.org/whl/nightly/cu116/torch_nightly.html
+pip install --pre torch torchvision torchtext torchaudio -f https://download.pytorch.org/whl/nightly/cu117/torch_nightly.html
 ```

 Install other necessary libraries: